TAHAKH7/test/Documentation/scripts/foundation-models/GroundingDino Finetunning.rst

     <p><span style="color:white;">'</p></span>
     <p style="text-align: justify;"><span style="color:#000080;"><i>
-   After implementing and running the GroundingSam model in order to annotate and segment objects (general approach), in this part of the project we will finetunned it to a specific dataset (industrial product data containing defects)
+   After implementing and running the GroundingSam model in order to annotate and segment objects (general approach), in this part of the project we will finetunne GroundingDINO to a specific dataset (industrial product data containing defects)

    </i></span></p>